- CPHR Designation

 CPHR Canada requires that persons holding the Chartered Professional in Human Resources (CPHRTM) designation must maintain their provincial association membership in good standing.
-CPHR Nova Scotia members whose membership renewals come due while they are on parental or disability leave or unemployed (for a minimum of six months) from their workplace are entitled to apply and receive suspended membership dues.
-Requests for suspended membership dues must be accompanied by written confirmation from the employer of the type and term of leave granted.
+CPHR Nova Scotia members whose membership renewals come due while they are on parental or disability leave or unemployed (for a minimum of six months) from their workplace are entitled to apply and receive membership dues waiver.
+Requests for waiving membership dues must be accompanied by written confirmation from the employer of the type and term of leave granted.
 In the case of self-employed members, confirmation from a physician is required.
-In the case of unemployed, we will accept a variety of forms of confirmation including but not limited to: a screen capture of EI, an ROE, an email or phone call from your former workplace.
+In the case of unemployed, we will accept a variety of forms of confirmation including but not limited to: EI, an ROE, direct contact with your former workplace.

-Suspended membership status relieves members from paying dues for a maximum one membership year.
-Members are still entitled to member benefits while their membership is suspended and they are considered to remain in good standing for the purposes of maintaining their CPHR designation.
+Waiving membership dues relieves members from paying dues for a maximum one membership year.
+Members are still entitled to member benefits while their membership dues are waived and they are considered to remain in good standing for the purposes of maintaining their CPHR designation.

 Continuing Professional Development